statichunt/geeky-hugo/exampleSite/content/blog/matched-betting-sites.md

 ### OddsMonkey

-[OddsMonkey](https://www.oddsmonkey.com/)is widely regarded as one of the best matched betting platforms on the market.
+[OddsMonkey](https://www.oddsmonkey.com/) is widely regarded as one of the best matched betting platforms on the market.
 Praised for its comprehensive suite of tools, this platform offers an industry-leading odds matcher and valuable resources like video tutorials and community forums.
 Its accessible design and advanced features help both newcomers and experienced bettors confidently navigate the matched betting process, making it a cornerstone for maximizing profits.

 ### Profit Accumulator